matklad/cargo-xtask/README.md

 It's impossible to use xtasks from dependencies, xtasks are project-local.
 However, it is possible to share logic for implementing common xtasks as crates.io packages.

+If `xtask` is not a workspace member, `cargo xtask` will work only from the project's root directory.

 ## Using xtasks